bshoshany/thread-pool/README.md

 <a id="markdown-version-history" name="version-history"></a>
 ## Version history

+* Version 1.6 (2021-05-26)
+    * Since MSVC does not interpret `and` as `&&` by default, the previous release did not compile with MSVC unless the `/permissive-` or `/Za` compiler flags were used.
+This has been fixed in this version, and the code now successfully compiles with GCC, Clang, and MSVC.
+See [this pull request](https://github.com/bshoshany/thread-pool/pull/10).
 * Version 1.5 (2021-05-07)
     * This library now has a DOI for citation purposes.
 Information on how to cite it in publications has been added to the source code and to `README.md`.
     * Added GitHub badges to `README.md`.